 I’ve also recently been trying to spend a little more time with some local bloggers which I’ve been really enjoying.
 I spent a day a few weeks ago with Amy, Helen and Chloe, where we spent the day stuffing our faces with food, swapping beauty products and chatting about all things blogging.
 I thoroughly enjoyed this as its nice to spend time with other ladies who have the same love for blogging as I do.
 I even went shooting outfit pictures with Helen and Chloe last week.
 Not only did this help my need for social interaction, but it also helped boost my confidence a little as I didn’t hate how I looked in the photographs.
 I am on shooting some more outfits again soon, so keep your eyes peeled!

 Does anybody else suffer from loneliness from time to time?
-I’m always happy to chat to new people and I’m always on Twitter for a quick chat.
+I’m always happy to chat with new people and I’m always on Twitter for a quick chat.
 Plus my inbox is always open if you ever want to talk privately.